benqcloud/gerrit-plugins_ai-code-review/README.md

 ### Optional Parameters

+- `aiType`: Allows the selection of different ai chat services the current list is ChatGPT, Ollama, AzureOpenAI and General.
+For compatibility the default is ChatGPT when not specified.
+Note: General is used to allow the specification of new uri endpoints, and different authorization headers to allow new service testing more quickly.
-- `gptMode`: Select whether requests are processed in Stateless or Stateful mode.
+- `aiMode`: Select whether requests are processed in Stateless or Stateful mode.
 For backward compatibility, the default value is `stateless`.
 To enable Stateful mode, set this parameter to `stateful`.
-- `gptModel`: The default model is `gpt-4o`.
+- `aiModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.
-- `gptDomain`: The default ChatGPT domain is `https://api.openai.com`.
+- `aiDomain`: The default if not specified is the ChatGPT domain `https://api.openai.com`, this correlates with the aiType field which defaults to CHATGPT if not specified.
-- `gptSystemPrompt`: You can modify the default system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.
+- `aiSystemPrompt`: You can modify the default system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.
-- `gptReviewTemperature`: Specifies the temperature setting for ChatGPT when reviewing a Patch Set, with a default setting of 0.2.
+- `aiReviewTemperature`: Specifies the temperature setting for ChatGPT when reviewing a Patch Set, with a default setting of 0.2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-- `gptCommentTemperature`: Specifies the temperature setting for ChatGPT when replying to a comment, with a default setting of 1.0.
+- `aiCommentTemperature`: Specifies the temperature setting for ChatGPT when replying to a comment, with a default setting of 1.0.
 - `gptReviewPatchSet`: Set to true by default.
 When switched to false, it disables the automatic review of Patch Sets as they are created or updated.